 Teaching and Learning SUPPORT CAN BE PROVIDED IN THE CLASSROOM?
-All children with identified Special Educational Needs or Disability (SENDs) have a Graduated Approach document that records the SEN journey the children are on.
-This document shows every stage from an initial concern and adaptations to teaching in the classroom through to extra interventions and assessments in school and referrals to and advice from outside agencies.
+Work in class is adapted by task, support & expectation to personalise learning and support children to make progress.
+All children with identified Special Educational Needs or Disability (SENDs) have an Individual Education Plan (IEP) with targets to help their progress.
+These are set and reviewed at least 3 times a year in line with school assessment cycles.
+Advice from outside agencies informs the IEP.
 Children with an Education Health and Care Plan (EHCP), including those in Language Resource and ASC Resource, have targets based on identified needs in their EHCP.
 These needs are addressed within specialist provision and when children integrate into mainstream settings.
 Language Resource and ASC Resource pupils receive additional support in their own classroom with timetabled opportunities for mainstream integration.
 Personalised planning and targets support these pupils.
-Teaching assistants (TAs) provide 1:1 support, small group support and intervention in the classroom as apprentiate.
-An SEN TA provides support and intervention under the classroom as appropriate.
+Teaching assistants (TAs) provide 1:1 support, small group support and intervention in the classroom as appropriate.
 An SEN TA provides support and intervention under the guidance of the SENCOs.